Lawris/master1/README.md

 no we can't
 Yes we can
 <<<<<<< HEAD
-j'insère ma fraise
+j'insère ma framboise
 =======
 I'm unable to be able to think of being able to can
 <<<<<<< HEAD
 >>>>>>> 253aeff78bee8ad0c9c2cbe3ce1d76936e424622
 =======
 But sometimes, indeed, I can be able to can but C'EST HONTEUX !!!
+AREA 51 INCOMING
 <<<<<<< HEAD
 >>>>>>> e3c900b92607a9782585bc6d7aa75d63bb1a3ad3
 =======